Unlock the Pro version features:

 You can substitute the 4G with another number of Gigabytes.
 If using large hex maps that have more than 2000×2000 hexes (the size of each hex doesn’t matter) you’ll want 4 gigabytes or more, but it must be less than 3/4 of the memory on your computer.
 And because of the child map/multilevel map functionality, it is easy for the bottom (aka Kingdom) level to be over 2000×2000 if you use the bottom level.)

 It is still easiest to use Java 8 for this.
-We’re investigating moving to Java 11 or 12 soon.
+We’re investigating moving to a more recent Java version soon.

 If you’re not using the standard Oracle Java (for example, TeaVM) see this thread as you may need to download additional libraries.